ArghyaChatterjee/PnP-Tutorial/README.md

-# PnP-Tutorial
+# PnP Tutorial
-This repository is all about PnP Tutorial.
+A detailed discussion on PnP.